 - Handles the startup parameters for the template that are passed in from the TraceFinder application.
 The application uses these parameters to fully automate the generation of custom reports. - Provides a framework for creating the headers and footers for all reports.
-A default set of headers and footer is included in the delivered add-in, but you can override these in each template to further customize the reports. - Provides utility functions specific to the TraceFinder application reports to hide internal complexity and to facilitate customization at the template level.
-For example, you can use a one-line add-in function to add graphics to the report or to create a cross-tab-type report.
+A default set of headers and footers is included in the delivered add-in, but you can override these in each template to further customize the reports. - Provides utility functions specific to the TraceFinder application reports to hide internal complexity and to facilitate customization at the template level.
+For example, you can use a one-line add-in function to add graphics to the report or to create a cross-tab- report.

-The add-in module is designed so that you rarely need to change it for your customization.
+By design, you will rarely need to customize the add-in module.
 It is password-protected.
-If you need to modify the add-in code, contact your Thermo Fisher Scientific representative for the password.
+If you must modify the add-in code, contact your Thermo Fisher Scientific representative for the password.